Knowing Linux is essential for any system administration, middleware, web engineer job.

 In exactly 11.5 hours, this course will teach you how to master the Linux command line, even if you have no previous experience.
 You will learn how to use Bash scripts and Cron scheduling to automate repetitive tasks and to install and manage open source software with package managers.

 Besides gaining a complete understanding of Linux, you will have the necessary knowledge to operate a Linux computer entirely from the command line.

 The course offers 11.5 hours of on-demand video, three articles, 14 downloadable resources, lifetime access to the course materials, and a studies certificate.
 It is meant primarily for beginners, so the only requisite is not having any experience with Linux.

 LPI Linux Essentials Certification

-If you have plans to make a career in Linux systems administration or simply want to expand your IT knowledge, this certification could push you in the right direction.
-The course teaches the basic components of the Linux operating system and makes sure the students are exposed to each of the objectives of the LPI Linux Essentials exam.
+If you have plans to make a career in Linux systems administration or simply want to expand your IT knowledge, Acloudguru’s courses could push you in the right direction.
+The course teaches the basic components of the Linux operating system and makes sure the students gain hands-on learning exercises that can take your skills to the next level.